Academic Disqualification Process

 Use this form to appeal your disqualification.
 You must provide a written appeal and see your advisor to develop an academic plan for success.
-Your request will be routed to the dean of the college or school of your major for final approval.
-The decision of the dean is final and may not be appealed further.
+Your request will be routed first to the dean of the college or school of your major, then to the appeals committee for final approval.
+The decision of the committee is final and may not be appealed further.

 You may only file an appeal after you’ve been disqualified and before the first day of instruction as published in the academic calendar.
 If you were disqualified at the end of fall 2020, for example, the deadline to appeal is Monday, January 11.
 If you don’t appeal or if you miss the deadline, you can request reinstatement after you’ve sat out the required length of time.